Ange0/react-tailwind-visible-motion/README.md

 </div>

 ## 👀 Live Demo

 Check out [What Job](https://www.what-job.com) for a live example of this library in action.
+You’ll find this kind of animation on many popular websites — for example, [WhatsApp](https://www.whatsapp.com).

 ![Animated demo](./assets/demo.gif)